 Midori is the result of a lifelong dream of Suntory founder Shinjiro Torii, who always wanted to "create a colorful western-style liqueur".

 First released in 1964, the product name was Hermes Melon Liqueur.
-When the Hermes Liqueur became one of the stars of the 1971 IBA Cocktail Championship in Tokyo, the idea grew to bring it to the American market.
-That was when they changed the name.
+When this Hermes Liqueur became one of the stars of the 1971 IBA Cocktail Championship in Tokyo, the idea grew to bring it to the American market.
+Suntory even changed the name of their successful product for this.

-Launched at the legendary "Studio 54" in New York, John Travolta was one of the first persons to consume Midori.
+Launched at the legendary "Studio 54" in New York, John Travolta was one of the first persons to consume Midori in the US.
 The liqueur immediately gained traction and created a big hype in the 80s.

 Until 1987 Midori Melon Liqueur was exclusively produced in Japan.
-But when it became such a success, parts of the production moved to Mexico and France.
+However, when it became a success, parts of the production moved to Mexico and France.

 In 2013 a new version of Midori containing less sugar was released.
 That made it taste less sweet and more suitable for modern drinks.

 Modifying the recipe was crucial for a successful comeback of Midori.
-Especially in a time when people consume more consciously than in the 80s.
+Even more so in a time when people consume more consciously than in the 80s.
 The bottle design got slightly updated as well and is now frosted glass.

 Midori is the first choice for cocktails containing melon liqueur.
-And because Midori was such hype, there were various recipes incorporating Midori.
-Probably the best-known amongst them are the Japanese Slipper and the Midori Sour.
+And because Midori was such hype, we have various cocktail recipes from the 1980s incorporating Midori.
+Probably the best-known among them is the Japanese Slipper and the Midori Sour.

 The Japanese slipper is a three-ingredient cocktail invented by Jean-Paul Bourguignon in Melbourne in 1984.
 In Australia, this drink is still an icon and on the menu in many bars.
 If you want to try it, here's what you need.

 - 30ml Midori